DaneshVerma/URL-Shortner-website/README.md

 ```
  node index.js
 ```
+you  will in your terminal an output saying
+server running on port :3000

+now dont close the terminal
-and there you go open your browser and go to:  http://localhost:3000/ enjoy!
+open your browser and go to:  http://localhost:3000/ Here you can see the site.